I Don't Want A Relationship: 5 Reasons Why People Prefer To Not Commit

 You may be in a place where you are focused on your career, or you are focusing on bettering yourself.
 If you are happy, then stay single for as long as you want.
 Just because a lot of people find someone to marry and commit to doesn’t mean it is for everyone.
 It shouldn’t be pushed on everyone to marry someone.
 However, if you are not happy with being single, and there are negative reasons behind not wanting to commit, that is when there is an issue.
 So, evaluate your mindset and happiness before deciding to stay single.

 I Don’t Want A Relationship

 Do you find yourself telling others, “I don’t want a relationship”?
 If so, look at the reasons behind your feelings.
 If you have come to this decision because of past trauma or trust issues, this may not be the right decision for you.
-However, if you are content with your life today and aren’t ready to give up your ability to be selfish, feel free to stay single.
+However, if you are content with your life today and aren’t ready to give up your ability of being selfish, feel free to stay single.

 If you are in a relationship and you or your partner have decided you no longer want a relationship altogether, it is recommended you two attend couples counseling.
 A licensed counselor can help you two understand the reasoning behind this and can help you two be sure in your decision.